-The 2016 Annual Meeting of Stockholders of Air Industries Group will be held at the offices of Air Industries Group, 360 Motor Parkway, Suite 100, Hauppauge, New York 11788 on Wednesday, September 7, 2016 beginning at 10:00 a.m.
+The 2016 Annual Meeting of Stockholders of Air Industries Group will be held at the offices of Air Industries Group, 360 Motor Parkway, Suite 100, Hauppauge, New York 11788 on Monday, November 21, 2016 beginning at 10:00 a.m.
 Eastern Time for the following purposes:

-- 1. to elect seven directors; - 2. to approve an amendment to our articles of incorporation increasing the number of shares of preferred stock we are authorized to issue from 1,000,000 shares to 3,000,000 shares; - 3. to ratify the appointment of Rotenberg Meril Solomon Bertiger & Guttilla, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2016; - 4. to approve the Air Industries Group 2016 Equity Incentive Plan; and - 5. to transact such other business as may properly come before the Annual Meeting and at any adjournment or postponement thereof.
+- 1. to elect seven directors; - 2. to approve an amendment to our articles of incorporation increasing the number of shares of preferred stock we are authorized to issue from 1,000,000 shares to 3,000,000 shares, including 2,000,000 shares of Series A Convertible Preferred Stock; - 3. to ratify the appointment of Rotenberg Meril Solomon Bertiger & Guttilla, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2016; - 4. to approve the Air Industries Group 2016 Equity Incentive Plan; and - 5. to transact such other business as may properly come before the Annual Meeting and at any adjournment or postponement thereof.

-The Board of Directors has fixed the close of business on July 11, 2016 as the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors has fixed the close of business on September 22, 2016 as the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting.